18F/handbook/docs/01-welcome-to-civicactions/training/orientation-meetings.md

 ### Project Overview Info & Some How We Work Info

 * Relevant project introductions: Connect with appropriate person to walk through each project to discuss the project and its goals, the product owner, stakeholders, team members, technologies, ticket review, project status, etc.

 * Introduction to the [Scrum call structure](../../04-how-we-work/agile-practices/daily-scrum-calls.md)
 * Overview of Scrum ceremonies: [retrospectives, sprint planning, backlog grooming](../../01-welcome-to-civicactions/training/meetings-and-meeting-tools.md#retrospectives)
 * Introduction to [Jira](../../04-how-we-work/tools/jira.md) and [Trello](../../04-how-we-work/tools/trello.md)
 * Read about the [gold star program](../../04-how-we-work/gold-star-program.md)
-* Watch these [Scrum training series videos](http://scrumtrainingseries.com/) for an introduction & reminder of Scrum
+* Watch these [Scrum training series videos](http://scrumtrainingseries.com/) for an introduction to Scrum or refresher.

 ### Virtual Workplace Basics